Last Updated on March 21, 2021 by Shaun Snapp

 However, even when faced with a compliant interview, there seems to be little reason for anyone to have given Vishal $50 million to start his company.

 This has been a constant concerning AI and data science coverage.
-It is unclear to us whether this AI promoter paid Knowledge at Wharton to showcase them and to ask no challenging questions, but this type of non-critical coverage of AI pronouncements is commonplace.
+It is unclear whether this AI promoter paid Knowledge at Wharton to showcase them and ask no challenging questions.
+Still, this type of non-critical coverage of AI pronouncements is commonplace.
 This is true even when the statements by AI promoters don’t make any sense.

 This means that executives have a very great misunderstanding of the reality of AI.

-It is essential to have your AI or data science project audited because if a vendor or consulting firm was involved, it is virtually guaranteed that the project success probability was greatly overstated.
-And while the vendor or consulting company will be very good at coming up with excuses, without an independent entity verifying the current state of the project, that these financially interested parties will continue to lead your company down an exaggerated pathway versus the reality of what can be accomplished.
+It is essential to have your AI or data science project audited.
+If a vendor or consulting firm was involved, it is virtually guaranteed that the project success probability was greatly overstated.
+And while the vendor or consulting company will be very good at coming up with excuses, without an independent entity verifying the project’s current state, these financially interested parties will continue to lead your company down an exaggerated pathway versus the reality of what can be accomplished.